MLH-Fellowship/project-22-sum-23-hipyasite-ashley-angel/README.md

 # Production Engineering - Week 1 - HipYaSite

-for the hackathon we had to build a portfolio site.
+For the hackathon we had to build a portfolio site.
 The templated site contains a home page with with our education and projects, an about me page and a hobbies page.
-The hobbies page implements a maps api to display the interesting places that we have been to.
+The hobbies page implements a maps api to display the interesting places that we have been to along with the hobbies done in that specific location.

 ## Tasks